sid030sid/did-ipfs-service-provider/README.md

 2. Achieve full compliance of _did:ipfs_ with the W3C DID standard and DIF’s Universal Resolver.
 3. Conduct a comprehensive comparative analysis between _did:ipfs_ and other DID methods.
 4. Develop _did:ipfs_ services, such as an IPFS search engine and an IPFS-based machine learning data marketplace.
-5. Strengthen IPFS data permanence by facilitating connections between file uploaders and storage nodes for exchanging storage proofs to ensure permanence guarantees.
+5. Strengthen IPFS data permanence by facilitating connections between file uploaders and IPFS node operators for exchanging storage proofs to ensure permanence guarantees.
 6. Implement trustworthy timestamps within did:ipfs DID Documents, potentially through the integration of Qualified Trust Service Providers (QTSPs).